Religious brother

-A religious brother (abbreviated Br. or Bro. as a title) is a lay male member of a religious institute or religious order who commits himself to following Christ in consecrated life, usually by the vows of poverty, chastity and obedience.
+A religious brother (abbreviated Br. or Bro. as a title, also called a lay brother) is a lay male member of a religious institute or religious order who commits himself to following Christ in consecrated life, usually by the vows of poverty, chastity and obedience.
 Equivalent to a religious sister, a religious brother typically lives in a religious community and works in a ministry appropriate to his capabilities.

 A brother might practice any secular occupation.
 Some religious institutes are composed only of brothers; others are made up of brothers and clerics (priests or ministers, and seminarians).

 In some Christian groups, members refer to each other as "brother" or "sister".
 For example, Shakers use the title for all adult male members.

 History

 As monasticism developed in the early days of Christianity, most monks remained laymen, as ordination to ministry was seen as a hindrance to the monks' vocation to a contemplative life.
 Guided by the Rule of St. Benedict, the main lifestyle they followed was either agricultural or that of a desert hermit.
 Various forces and trends through the Middle Ages led to the situation where monks were no longer following this manner of living.
 Instead, they were focusing primarily on the religious obligations of intercessory prayer, especially for donors to the monasteries.
 This was encouraged by a spiritual reliance among the general membership of the Catholic Church upon the prayers of monastics to achieve salvation.

 One practical consequence of this situation was that the bulk of the physical work which needed to be done for the simple survival of the monastic community came to be done by men who volunteered their services on a full-time basis, and who followed a less severe regimen of prayer.
 Called donates or oblati, they were not considered to be monks, but they were nonetheless gradually accepted as members of the monastic community.